SergioMartins-js/ASP.NET-Core/README.md

 # ASP.NET-Core
-Consumindo a API do correiros
+Consumindo a API do correiros com react